tanpsi/techsoc28-t2/README.txt

 NOTE: No change is saved implicitly, user must choose save  option  to  save  to file.
 But the program does prompt for confirmation to save/discard when a  exit is issued with unsaved DB.
+NOTE2: Data is stored in json format in a file named db.json in the code directory.